dirgim/hacbs-test-project/README.md

-# hacbs-test-project
+# konflux-test-project
-a project used for testing jvm-build-service
+A project used for testing integration-service